Picking a domain name is crucial for anyone who is creating a new website.

 A website would be only accessible when two things are in place – a domain name, and a web server.

 The web server is where you would store all of your website’s assets, such as files, databases, images, and more.
-This space is what you are renting from a hosting company like Host My Website Online when you subscribe to a web hosting service.
+This space is what you are renting from a hosting company like Rovity when you subscribe to a web hosting service.

 By choosing a high-quality web host, you would increase your website’s performance, search engine rankings, and many other things.
 Your choice of web host would either increase your chances of growth or be nothing more than a loss.